 Expressing that you can work with a diverse range of people and overcome conflict or disagreement to get the best job done is an inspiring piece of information for employers.

-Resume skill example: While I enjoy working independently, I thrive when working in team.
+Resume skill example: While I enjoy working independently, I thrive when working in a team.
 I’m excited about working effectively with others to achieve common goals.

-Readiness to learn and eagerness to grow are key resume skills
+Readiness to learn and eagerness to grow

 No matter whether you’re applying for your first job as a customer service assistant, going for a business analyst role, or lining up to be a CIO, you should always be eager to keep learning and growing in your role.